Gutierrez-lab/flybrain-clustering-rhessa/README.md

 The notebooks are used to do large dataset analysis and includes the cluster identities determined by maximizing [generalized modularity density](https://github.com/prameshsingh/generalized-modularity-density).

-Any questions can be directed to [Alex Kunin](https://github.com/sekunder)

 # Set up